-The Finance Department is responsible for financial planning and analysis, management, and reporting for MODC and its subsidiaries.
+The Finance Department is responsible for financial planning and analysis, management and reporting for MODC and its subsidiaries.
 The department ensures compliance with both the Canada Revenue Agency and Canadian accounting standards for not-for-profit organizations.
-The corporate Finance Department is responsible for treasury, budget development, financial transactions, contract and lease management, audit and all financial policies and procedures.
-In addition, regional financial teams provide direct support to three program departments, fund development, and businesses.
+The corporate Finance team is responsible for treasury, budget development, financial transactions, contract and lease management, insurance audit, and all financial policies and procedures.
+In addition, three specific finance teams provide direct support to three program departments, Fund Development, and Business and Administrative departments.

-In 2013-2014, 89.7% of expenditures were spent on direct service delivery, 2.7% on fundraising, and 7.6% on administration and amortization.
-However, $29.0 million or 30% of expenditures were not charged any administration, either precluded by policy, government contract or because they are within administrative cost centres.
-This includes all home and vehicle modification grants, assistive device expenditures on device acquisition and maintenance, and consumer expenses under the Passport Program.
-Excluding these, the true cost of administration is 10.8% on all other program activity.
+In 2014-2015, of the total expenditures, 90.7% were spent on direct service delivery, 2.8% on fundraising, and 7.0% on administration and amortization.
+However, $38.7 million or 36.3% of expenditures were not charged any administration, either being precluded by policy, government contract or because they were within administrative cost centres.
+This includes all home and vehicle modification grants, assistive device expenditures on device acquisition and maintenance, and consumer expenses under the Passport program.
+Excluding these, the true cost of administration was 11.0% on all program activity.

-The 2013-2014 operating surplus of $1.22 million represents 1.25% of total revenues for the fiscal year.
-98.75% of the revenues were spent on service delivery and operations in the year the revenue was received.
+The 2014-2015 operating surplus of $1.55 million represents 1.43% of total revenue for the fiscal year, with 98.57% of the revenues spent on service delivery and operations in the year the revenue was received.
 Surplus funds were transferred, by Board resolution, to the following funds:

 - The Major Capital Reserve Fund:

 This fund covers major capital projects for repair or replacement at MODC national headquarters.
-The Board allocated $150,000 to this fund toward three future major capital improvements and repairs slated for the next five years.
+The Board allocated $300,000 to this fund toward future major capital improvements and repairs slated for the next five years.

 - The Paul Martin Sr. Rehabilitation and Biomedical Research Fund:

-The Board has agreed to endow an Early Career Professorship in the Department of Occupational Science and Occupational Therapy at the University of Toronto.
-The commitment of $1.5 million over five years will be made with an initial allocation from this fund of $1.0 million.
-The Board allocated $100,000 towards this financial commitment was received at year end and allocated to this fund. $500K was transferred to the University as a first payment against this commitment.
+The Board has agreed to endow an Early Career Professorship in the Department of Occupational Science and Occupational Therapy at the University of Toronto and a commitment of $1.5 million over six years was made.
+A donor gift of $100,000 towards this financial commitment was received at year end and allocated to this fund. $500K was transferred to the University as a first payment against this commitment.

 - The Recreation Fund: